 Visit the WasteNot Compost Demonstration Garden

 The Compost Demonstration Garden has moved from the landfill to the FVCC campus.
-It has a wide variety of different home compost bins and information about the pros and cons of each style.
+It has a variety of different home compost bins you can self-tour and information about the pros and cons of each style.

 From Hutton Ranch Rd: At the roundabout behind Walmart, take the exit to the east.
 It will become a dirt road almost immediately.
 Follow the road around and stay to the right once you enter the logger sports area.
 Take a right onto the next dirt road and drive south until the road widens.
 You’ll see the Compost Garden and shed to your left.
 Click here for a Compost Garden map.
 Note: the gate to the logger sports area is locked after 5:00pm and on most weekends.

-If you are interested in learning more or volunteering, please contact the Waste Not Project at 756-8993.
+If you are interested in learning more or volunteering, please contact Citizens for a Better Flathead at (406) 756-8993.